metaterminal/metaterminal.fyi/content/puzzles/_index.md

 + [Like Clockwork](https://www.brownpuzzlehunt.com/puzzle/like-clockwork) (metapuzzle; co-writer)
 + [The Compact Disc](https://www.brownpuzzlehunt.com/puzzle/the-compact-disc) (metapuzzle; co-writer)

+### CMU Soup Hunt (Spring 2025)

+Due to odd circumstance, I was an uncredited co-author for one puzzle in this hunt.

++ [A Local Knowledge Puzzle](https://puzzlehunt.club.cc.cmu.edu/puzzle/28001/view/) (co-writer with Ryan Judge)

 ### MIT Mystery Heist (2024)

 [MIT Mystery Heist](https://mitmysteryheist.com) was a set of puzzles written by the Providence Crime Syndication, as a prelude to the [2025 MIT Mystery Hunt](https://www.mitmh2025.com/).